-She moved to New England and attended Northern Essex Community College completing her undergrad.
-She then joined a start-up called Cozykin, which provided nanny share services for families in the Greater Boston Area.
-Joining CozyKin as a nanny she was quickly offered a role in the headquarters as a Care Manager.
-During her time with CozyKin she helped with user experience research with the community of nannies which was then used to start a nanny management product to help the communication between nannies and families.
-Althea was also the primary owner of a program called Backup Care, which provided on-call nannies to families whenever their assigned nanny called out, in order to fulfill the agreed upon contract of guaranteed care.
+Beginning her tenure at CozyKin as a nanny, Althea quickly ascended to a pivotal role at the company's headquarters as a Care Manager.
+During her tenure at CozyKin, she contributed significantly to enhancing the user experience for the community of nannies.
+Which was then used to start a nanny management product to help the communication between nannies and families.
+Althea was also the primary owner of a program called Backup Care, which ensured uninterrupted care for families when their designated nannies were unavailable.
 With very little oversight she managed between 15-30 nannies at any given time.

 To manage this workload, Althea created a scheduling system using Airtable, Slack and Zapier.
 The needs were constantly changing, and despite attempts to automate the processes, there were too many human variables to account for—hours needed by the family, hours nannies could be available, nanny training status and certification credentials, conflicts with nanny interviews for permanent placement, allergies for all parties, locations, transportation, family preferences, and so on.
-Some weeks, due to holidays or other circumstances, they had no backup nannies available, so Althea would step in until a replacement was found, while also juggling her manager role.
-Althea learned a lot during those two years at Cozykin, both about working in a startup environment and about how technology can improve people’s lives.
+Her role demanded adaptability in the face of ever-changing variables, even having her stepping in as a substitute nanny when necessary, all while effectively fulfilling her managerial duties.
+Her two years at CozyKin were a testament to her ability to thrive in a startup environment and her belief in technology's potential to enrich lives.